 In Wilder’s vision real love only comes through pain.
 The residue of romance hangs over the film’s loser-lovers like a dark cloud.
 Sheldrake’s secretary is a woman changed for the worse through love.
 Hope Holiday’s heartbreak over her jockey jailed by Castro may be a joke, but her loss is sincere.
 The Apartment’s romantic couple is neither perfect nor without sin.
 They’re adrift in a world where their personal plight is no more ‘important’ than anyone else’s.

 Perhaps the critics were shocked by the film’s rejection of standard goody-goody moralizing.
-The eager young Baxter happily takes a short cut to his office, seemingly convinced that a little cheating is part of the game.
+The eager young Baxter happily takes a short cut to get his new office, convinced that a little cheating is part of the game.
 Would they have preferred Baxter to pray for material success, as seems to happen in so many films influenced by the Production Code?
 The critics might also then be repulsed by a heroine with low self esteem, one always getting the fuzzy end of the lollypop like Marilyn Monroe in Some Like it Hot.
 Add this to an overall story that sees infidelity and sordidness unchallenged by a higher morality, and you can understand why conservatives would be dismayed.
-A big section of America has never outgrown the fairy tale mentality, where a good deed can be guaranteed to precipitate an avalanche of reformed hearts and merry good will.
+A big section of America never outgrew the fairy tale mentality, where a good deed can be guaranteed to precipitate an avalanche of reformed hearts and merry good will.

 Wilder was often accused of brutalizing actresses in his movies, even if only in a verbal joke.
 Suicide attempts feature in Sunset Blvd. and Sabrina.
 (Baxter also talks about killing himself, with a .45 automatic.)
 The depths of depression become all too believable when poor Fran shivers with tears, alone in ‘some schmuck’s apartment’ convinced that she’s let herself become a whore.